 The Day of the Jackal takes off where history ended.
 Rather than abandon the plot to assassinate De Gaulle, the OAS hires a British assassin, known as “the Jackal,” to do the job for them.

 Played by Edward Fox — who would later appear in the decade’s two classic World War II movies, A Bridge Too Far and Force 10 from Navarone — the Jackal goes about his work meticulously, picking up a custom-made rifle in Genoa and scouting the area in Paris where he plans to shoot De Gaulle.

 Unlike many later detective and spy movies, The Day of the Jackal treats its viewers as adults.
 It doesn’t need to tell us who the good guys and the bad guys are.
 The OAS leaders, operating out of Vienna and Rome, are neither comically wicked nor pure evil.
-The Jackal himself is rather charming even if he doesn’t hesitate to use innocents and depose of those who stand in his way.
+The Jackal himself is quite charming, even if he won’t hesitate to use innocents and depose of those who stand in his way.
 Yet the most violent image in the film is that of a bursting watermelon when the killer tries out his Genoa-made rifle — a testament to the understated nature of this thriller.